Randy Smith (basketball)

 Randolph Smith (December 12, 1948 – June 4, 2009) was an American professional basketball player who set the NBA record for consecutive games played.
-From 1972–1982, Smith played in every regular season game, en route to a then-record of 906 straight games (since broken by A. C. Green).
+From 1972 to 1982, Smith played in every regular season game, en route to a then-record of 906 straight games (since broken by A.C.
+Green).
 In college, he was a Division II All-American basketball player, soccer player and track athlete.
 He was born in Bellport, New York.

+Early life

+Randolph Smith was born on December 12, 1948, in Bellport, New York.
+He attended Bellport High School in Brookhaven, New York, where he excelled in basketball.